This post is technically part 2 of what happened on my son’s graduation day.

 That night, I tossed and turned on my empty bed trying to figure out how to help my boy understands our situation.

-The next day, I got to talk with my D. He told me to just try to explain the situation again with A and one day he will eventually wrap his mind around the concept and understand it.
+The next day, I got to talk with Dan.
+He told me to just try to explain the situation again with A and one day he will eventually wrap his mind around the concept and understand it.

-And that’s what I did not long after A got home from his Dad’s house.
-We were in our room, we sat down on the floor and I asked him “A, can I tell you something?” he looked at me straight in the eyes and said “Tell me, Mommy.”
+And that’s what I did not long after Alex got home from his Dad’s house.
+We were in our room, we sat down on the floor and I asked him “Alex, can I tell you something?” he looked at me straight in the eyes and said, “Tell me, Mommy.”

 “Do you understand that, pumpkin” I placed my hand on his skinny knees and looking at him in the eyes.

 “So, Daddy is married to Tante** now?”
-I nodded “Yes, because Mommy and Daddy is already divorced.
+I nodded “Yes because Mommy and Daddy are already divorced.
 We’ve been divorced for a long time now and Tante is Daddy’s new wife.
 Do you know what divorced means?”

-“And when people get married they wear gold ring?” he grab my right hand “You don’t have a gold ring, Mommy?”
+“And when people get married they wear a gold ring?” he grabs my right hand “You don’t have a gold ring, Mommy?”

 “Yes, because Daddy is married to Tante now and that’s OK.
 I’m happy for him.
 They have your cute little baby brother now, remember?”
 I smiled genuinely.